apache/hadoop/hadoop-hdds/docs/content/KeyCommands.md

 ozone sh key list /hive/jan
 {{< /highlight >}}

-This command will  list all key in the bucket _/hive/jan_.
+This command will list all keys in the bucket _/hive/jan_.